win32service/website/index.md

 If the output indicate this extension is not loaded, check the PHP configuration.

+__Note: The PHP version 7.0.0 and 7.1.0 dont work with this extension, use the latest version of PHP 7.0 and PHP 7.1.__

 ## Use

 The downloaded zip contain examples scripts used for testing.
 The file `service.php` contains an skeleton for implement one service in PHP.